Global Kinetic Simulations of Monster Shocks and Their Emission: End Matter

 The monster shock scenario may not be able to account for the very bright cosmological FRBs.
 For example, the bright FRB 20220610A has a luminosity $L_R\sim 10^{45}\,{\rm erg\,s}^{-1}$~\cite{2023Sci...382..294R}.
-This would require a fast wave with luminosity $L\sim 10^{48}\,{\rm erg\,s}^{-1}$, which would become nonlinear at a radius $r_{\rm nl}\sim9.3\times 10^6\,{\rm cm}$, just a few stellar radii away from the magnetar surface.
+This would require a fast wave with luminosity $L\sim 10^{48}\,{\rm erg\,s}^{-1}$, which would become nonlinear at a radius $r_{\rm nl}\sim9.3\times 10^6\,{\rm cm}$.
 Such a level of energy release in the highly magnetic compact region close to the magnetar would lead to copious pair production and the plasma would quickly become an optically thick fireball, similar to the giant flares~\cite{1995MNRAS.275..255T}.
 It is questionable whether any radio waves can be produced or escape from such an environment.
 Alternative explanations for these bright FRBs are still needed.

+The monster shock can also produce incoherent radiation in other wavelengths.
+Immediately downstream of the shock, the energetic particles entering from the upstream start to gyrate in the compressed magnetic field and produce synchrotron/curvature radiation.
+If we adopt the naive synchrotron formula, we get the maximum photon energy $E_{\rm syn} =3h\gamma_{\rm max}^2e B_{\rm bg}/(4\pi m_ec)\sim0.4\, B_{15}^{-5/2} L_{42}^{11/4} M_6^{-2}P_0^2 \omega_4^{-2} \, {\rm TeV}$.
+Note that this energy is comparable to $\gamma_{\rm max}m_e c^2$, indicating that the synchrotron emission likely proceeds in the quantum regime, where the particle will quickly give most of its energy to one single photon.
+The gamma ray photons at this energy can already produce pairs through magnetic pair production, increasing the downstream plasma density.
+A more careful radiative transfer calculation is required to compute the detailed pair yield and the resulting X-ray spectrum, and will be deferred to a future work.